itsAiham/dice_game/README.md

-• Reference:
+##Reference:

-Some parts of code have been taken from:
+Some parts of code taken from:

 https://gitlab.com/mikael-roos/sustainable-programming-exercise